zareefahmed/apu-html-css-js-php/day5/007-images-slider.md

 ```

 For this code to work, you'll need to have three sample images named `sample1.jpg`, `sample2.jpg`, and `sample3.jpg` in the same directory as your HTML file.
 You can replace these with any images of your choice.

-Would you like me to fetch some sample images for you?